catalyst-cloud/catalystcloud-docs/source/management/mfa.rst

 Multi Factor Authentication
 ###########################

-Catalyst Cloud provides the ability to further secure your cloud access by enabling multi factor authentication (MFA).
+Sky TV provides the ability to further secure your cloud access by enabling multi factor authentication (MFA).
 This is a per user feature and once it has been enabled it will apply to any cloud project that the user tries to access.